Posted on Jun 15, 2018

 I received an email from Emmanuel Nataf, CEO and Co-Founder of Reedsy, asking if I would like to join the community that he and his colleagues had set up.
 He explained that, at that point in time, they had over 10,000 authors and about 400 professionals on their marketplace — all of whom were coming from the best publishing houses.
-(Currently, they have over 100,000 authors and 1,000 handpicked professionals!)
+(As of 2018, they have over 100,000 authors and 1,000 handpicked professionals!)

 It was a huge compliment to receive such an invitation, and I was immediately intrigued.
 I had previously spent the last eight years working almost exclusively for publishing houses in a freelance capacity.
 I had built up a number of contacts in that fashion and worked regularly (and continue to do so) with publishing houses such as Bloomsbury Publishing, Osprey Publishing, and Pan Macmillan.

 This, however, was new territory for me.
 After looking into the platform some more, I decided to take the plunge and replied to Emmanuel, letting him know that I would be more than happy to sign up.

 I look back on that moment now as one of the best decisions in my career.
 Being a part of the Reedsy community has been a hugely rewarding experience and to this day provides me with chances I never would have had beforehand.
 It’s not that these doors weren’t open to me in the past: it’s more a case that I didn’t even know the doors existed.
 Reedsy has expanded my horizons exponentially and helped me work with authors from all over the world.
 I have worked on 36 projects through Reedsy in the 2018 so far and a number of them were with repeat clients.